aazad20/health-ml-projects/README.md

 ## These are some health related projects which I have tried.
-They are guided projects and I ahve also added something from my own and changed some stuff.
+They are guided projects and I have also added something from my own and changed some stuff.

 ### It include:
 1. Heart Disease prediction